 Many shingle brands have online tools and apps that allow you to choose a home similar to yours from a large collection of images.

 You can then try different shingles and colors on the home.
 Many allow you to select a siding type and color too.
-Here’s four resources we like.
+Here are the four resources we like.

 Owens Corning Design EyeQ: Select roof, siding, accessories such as trim and railings to see how colors work together.